DesiQuintans/librarian/README.md

 Note that this only updates the named packages and not their dependencies.
 To update dependencies also, run `devtools::update_packages(c("pkg1", "pkg2", ...))`. _As usual, be careful when updating packages; your old scripts might need to be updated if packages have changed their function behaviours._

 If you specify a new `lib` and use the argument `update_all = TRUE` to force an already-installed package to reinstall, a new copy of that package will be made in `lib` and then loaded from there.
 This means that you can potentially have several copies of the same package across many folders on your machine, each a different version.
-This allows you to maintain a different library folder for different projects, so that updated packages in Project B wil not affect the package versions you rely on for Project A.
+This allows you to maintain a different library folder for different projects, so that updated packages in Project B will not affect the package versions you rely on for Project A.

 ``` r
 shelf(dplyr, DesiQuintans/desiderata, purrr, update_all = TRUE)